James Pandu

-James Pandu is a 2000 Indian Tamil-language comedy thriller film directed by Selva and produced by V. Sundar.
+James Pandu is a 2000 Indian Tamil-language comedy thriller film directed by Selvaa and produced by V. Sundar.
 The film stars Parthiban (who also wrote the story) and Prabhu Deva in the lead roles alongside Kausalya and Renu Desai.
 It was released on 4 May 2000.

 Plot

 James and Pandu are porters.
 Though they were inseparable friends before, there is no love lost between them now.
 James is in love with Renu, while Kausalya, a mute, has feelings for Pandu.
 A chit fund company owner hires James to "steal" a bag of money from himself so he could abscond with the money, but his manager hires Pandu to steal the bag from James.
 When James and Pandu lay their hands on the money, they become friends again and decide to split the money.
 However, the company owner is found murdered, and they become the prime suspects.
 In the climax, Raghavachari comes to court and tells the truth that he killed the company owner because the latter would cheat many people.
 James and Pandu are both proven innocent.